-Merchants, Residents or Businesses who want to perform work on city streets or sidewalks should get a permit from DPW first.
-DPW issues permits to construct, improve, work on or occupy the city's sidewalks and roadways.
-DPW's permit types include permits for banners, tree planting and removal, driveway cuts, general excavation, landscaping and others.
+Merchants, Residents or Businesses who want to perform work on city streets or sidewalks should get a permit from us first.
+We issue permits to construct, improve, work on or occupy the city's sidewalks and roadways.
+Our permit types include permits for banners, tree planting and removal, driveway cuts, general excavation, landscaping and others.

 Other Resources and Requirements

 Permit Applications are available online, by fax, by mail and others are available only over the counter at:

 San Francisco Public Works

 Bureau of Street Use and Mapping

 San Francisco, CA 94103 Map

 Permit Processing Hours : 7:30 a.m. - 4:00 p.m., Monday-Friday